SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 In most states, you only have 6 months to challenge a Will from the date of Probate.

 The Court stated that the boys were “out of time” to challenge their mum’s Will.
 Further, their father-in-law’s claim as the surviving spouse is stronger.
-And, in any event, the boys had already won on their estoppel argument.
+In any event, the boys had already won their estoppel argument.

 Witnessing of BDBNs – do not cut corners

-There are strict rules for witnessing binding death benefit nominations (BDBNs).
-There are strict rules to witness any document.
-As lawyers, accountants, and financial planners we follow the rules.
+There are strict rules for witnessing binding death benefit nominations (BDBNs) and documents.
+As lawyers, accountants, and financial planners, we follow these rules.

 ASIC banned a financial adviser for 8 years for not signing the BDBN properly.

 Two witnesses must witness a BDBN.
 Both have to be present at the same time.
 Both witnesses must be in the same room.
-National Australia Bank at one time allowed one person to witness a BDBN with only one witness.
+National Australia Bank once allowed one person to witness a BDBN with only one witness.
 The second witness signs later.
 This is the case, even though the second witness did not see the signing.

-At best you would have to be stupid to believe that is acceptable.
+At best, you would be silly to believe that this is acceptable.

 Consider this ASIC Media statement dated 6 May 2021: